 You’ll take up Android development quickly if you know how to build Java code for desktop or server-side applications.
 After a small learning curve, you’ll be delightfully abstracted away from the low-level incompatibilities between the JVM and the Dalvik Android Runtime.
 When developers learn Java, the entire Android ecosystem will be at their disposal.

-5. Great Evolutionary work in Java
+5. Great Evolutionary work

 Non-LTS releases provide incremental features like the new Record data type and garbage collectors for better memory management, demonstrating that the JDK is also continually growing.